itamarerenberg/weFeelYou.py/README.md

 as input, then the program run a deep neural network to extract from the picture a vector of emotions that the user is corrently in.

-the vector contain percentages of these emotions {happy, sad, angry, energetic, neutral, calm, focus}.
+the vector contain percentages of these emotions {happy, sad, angry, energetic, neutral, calm, fear}.

 our program then implement Gradient descent algorithm to convert the general vector emotions, to more specific vector of emotions, from 7 to 4 basic emotions {happy, sad, energetic, calm}.